TroutCreek/gnssrefl/tests/mchn_use.md

 From the periodogram and google Earth map you should be able to come up with a pretty good azimuth mask.
 Elevation angle might be a bit trickier, but in this case, go ahead and use what I did, which is in the title of the periodogram plot.
 For azimuth, I suggest that you use my web app.
-[Here is a pretty good start on an elevation and azimuth angle mask.](https://gnss-reflections.org/rzones?station=mchn&msl=on&RH=7&eang=2&azim1=80&azim2=180).
+[Here is a pretty good start on an elevation and azimuth angle mask](https://gnss-reflections.org/rzones?station=mchn&msl=on&RH=7&eang=2&azim1=80&azim2=180).

 **Reproduce the web app results:**

+First you need to make a SNR file.
+I will use the defaults, which only translates the GPS signals.
+If you have Fortran installed:

+*rinex2snr mchn 2019 205 -archive sopac*

+If you don't have Fortran installed:

-*rinex2snr mchn 2019 205 -archive scripps*
+*rinex2snr mchn 2019 205 -archive sopac -fortran False*

+Let's look at the spectral characteristics of the SNR data for the default L1 settings:

 *quickLook mchn 2019 205*

 <img src="mchn-default.png" width="500">

+The four subplots show you different regions around the antenna.
+The x-axis tells you reflector height (RH) and the y-axis gives you the spectral amplitude of the SNR data.
+The multiple colors are used to depict different satellites that rise or set over that section (quadrant) of the field at MCHN.
+Which colors go to which satellites is not super important.
+You also see some skinnier gray data - and those are failed periodograms.
+This means that the code doesn't believe the results are relevant.
+I did not originally plot failed periodograms, but people asked for them, and I do think it is useful to see that there is some quality control being used in this code.

 Why does this not look like the results from my web app??
 Look closely.
-Make some changes at the commandline for quickLook.
+Make some changes at the command line for quickLook.

 <img src="mchn-better.png" width="500">